Policy for The Van Pelt and Opie Library

 - A satisfactory plan to organize, store, maintain and circulate the equipment

 The Van Pelt and Opie Library strives to acquire and maintain a collection of Michigan Tech authored monographs.
-This includes book chapters and monographs authored or edited by Michigan Tech faculty and staff.
+This includes monographs authored or edited by Michigan Tech faculty and staff.
 The general and electronic selection criteria also applies to Michigan Tech authored publications.

 - Print: The library’s main circulating collection contains one print copy of all dissertations and master's theses completed at Michigan Tech from circa 1929 through 2011.
 For preservation purposes, a non-circulating print copy of historic dissertations, theses, and reports are maintained in the Archives.
 The earliest volumes are from 1890, with theses and reports print copies through 2012 and dissertations print copies through 2015.